- What Is Monk Fruit?

-Clear evidence shows diets high in added sugar promote the development of metabolic disease both directly — by dysregulating lipid and carbohydrate metabolism — and indirectly — by inducing body weight and fat gain[*].
+Diets high in added sugar promote the development of metabolic disease both directly — by dysregulating lipid and carbohydrate metabolism — and indirectly by inducing body weight and fat gain[*].

 According to the American Heart Association (AHA), you should not be consuming more than 25-36 grams of sugar a day — and that’s just a limit, not a recommendation[*].

-In reality, the average American consumes 2.5 times that amount — 88 grams of sugar daily, or 22.2 teaspoons[*].
+In reality, the average American consumes more than two times that amount — 88 grams of sugar daily, or 22.2 teaspoons[*].
+This rapid spike in sugar consumption comes thanks to how readily-available sugar-laden foods have become[*].

-It contains compounds that are 250 times sweeter than sugar, without the calories or negative effects on blood glucose levels[*].
-This makes monk fruit a sweet substitute for table sugar.
+Monk fruit is known for its incredibly sweet taste.
+It contains compounds that are 250 times sweeter than regular sugar, without the calories or negative effects on blood glucose levels[*].
+This makes it a sweet substitute for table sugar.

 Monk fruit was brought to North America in the early 20th century by a group from the National Geographic Society.
-Today, consumers enjoy the zero-calorie sweetener in baking, while manufacturers use it to make products more palatable.
+Today, consumers in the United States enjoy the zero-calorie sweetener in baking, while manufacturers use it to make products more palatable.
+The FDA (Food and Drug Administration) categorizes monk fruit as “generally recognized as safe”[*].

 Monk fruit extract is manufactured in a few different ways.
-The most common involves harvesting the fresh fruit, boiling it in hot water then drying it afterwards.
+The most common involves harvesting the fresh fruit, boiling pure monk fruit in hot water then drying it afterwards.
 This creates a powdered extract that looks like stevia.

-Today, it’s a popular alternative over low calorie sweeteners like stevia because of its sweeter taste, virtually no after-taste, and potential antioxidant effects[*].
+Today, it’s a popular alternative over low-calorie sweeteners like stevia because of its sweeter taste, virtually no aftertaste, and potential antioxidant effects[*].
+Monk fruit can be used in keto baking, as a sweetener in tea and coffee, or mixed into your morning smoothie.

 Monk fruit is packed with health benefits — most of which extend beyond the waist line.
-Here are seven incredible ways monk fruit impacts your health:
+Here are seven incredible ways it impacts your health.

 #1: It Helps Fight Infection